orion-research/coach/Tutorial_decision_process.md

 The Pugh analysis decision process is based on a comparison matrix, where each column represents a decision alternative, and each row a comparison criteria.
-One alternative is selected as a baseline, given a neutral rating for each criteria, and the decision makers then rate each other alternative against the baseline, with a score of + (better),
-- (worse), or 0 (similar).
+One alternative is selected as a baseline, given a neutral rating for each criteria, and the decision makers then rate each other alternative against the baseline, with a score of + (better), \- (worse), or 0 (similar).
 The ratings are filled into the matrix, and the sum of ratings are calculated at the bottom of the matrix.
-Optionally, the critera can be assigned weights to distinguish their importance.
+Optionally, the criteria can be assigned weights to distinguish their importance.

 ## State machine description